abdullahsumbal/pc-shutdown-function-interface/README.md

 ### Run `Firebase init`

+Install Firebase CLI and Run `Firebase init` and follow the instructions on the console.

 ### Run `Firebase deploy`

-This will give you a link to test your application.
+This will deploy hosting and functions and will give you a link to test your application.